minuka819/minuka819/README.md

-- 👋 Hi, I’m Minuka Hewapathirana
+- 👋 Welcome to my GitHub Page
-- 👀 I’m interested in Bioinformatics
+- 👀 I am a Master's Graduate of Science specializing in Data Science and Bioinformatics!
-- 🌱 I’m currently learning how to apply R programming to produce pipelines for metagenomics analysis
+- 🌱 I am currently working on applying R, Python and SQL to produce pipelines for metagenomics analysis
-- 💞️ I’m looking to collaborate on bioinformatics projects which use R or Python Programming
+- 💞️ You can take a look at my projects pinned here!
+I am constantly updating my portfolio with data analysis and bioinformatics projects!
 - 📫 Reach me @ Linked in: www.linkedin.com/in/minuka-hewapathirana

 <!---